Last Update: 04/18/17

 In all of these places throughout the State of Florida, people come to have a good time — and these businesses invite them to come for a fun experience as part of their for-profit operations.
 Accordingly, Florida law places upon these businesses a duty to protect and keep safe those that have been invited to come and spend their time and money at their business establishment.

 The definition of that duty depends upon the operations on the premises.
 Alligator gardens need to be safe from wet sidewalks and, of course, from any contact between man and beast.
-Water parks have a duty to monitor water on sidewalks and all sorts of places where slippery surfaces could cause harm.
+Water parks have a duty to monitor water on sidewalks, trolley tacks, and all sorts of places where slippery surfaces could cause harm.

 Refreshment stands and restaurants at all of these places must protect their customers from fallen food items or other messes that might cause a patron to slip and fall and hurt themselves.
-Bars, ditto.
+Bars, the same safety measures should be in place.

 Public restrooms must be kept clean and safe, too.
 Floors near toilets and sinks are notorious for causing a slip and fall accident where someone is hurt as they slip and fall on hard tile, linoleum, or concrete bathroom floors.